beshubh/writings/tech/scaling-messaging.md

-# An year of scaling a messaging service at a Startup
+# A year of scaling a messaging service at a Startup

 If you don't yet know I work at a small startup Limechat.